 The CDC is one of the major operating components of the Department of Health and Human Services.
 It serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and health education activities designed to improve the health of the people of the United States.
 The Office of Global Health Initiatives is partnering with the CDC to understand the current state of handwashing promotion efforts during within displaced persons camps in South Sudan and the Democratic Republic of the Congo.

-Roswell Park Cancer Institute was America's first cancer center founded in 1898 by Roswell Park, MD.
+Roswell Park Comprehensive Cancer Center was America's first cancer center founded in 1898 by Roswell Park, MD.
 It is among the first and only upstate New York facility to hold the designation of "comprehensive cancer center" and serves as a member of the prestigious National Comprehensive Cancer Network.
 It is one of the nation's first hospital facilities dedicated to Phase I cancer research studies, and sets itself apart in surgical robotics, vitamin D research, immunotherapy and vaccine therapy, tumor microenvironment and cancer prevention, and the development of new agents and technology.
-Roswell Park Cancer Institute partners with the Office of Global Health Initiatives in Nigeria and India.
+Roswell Park Comprehensive Cancer Center partners with the Office of Global Health Initiatives in Nigeria and India.

 ReSound, headquartered in Denmark, is part of the world's largest providers of hearing instruments and diagnostic audiological instrumentation.
 They are represented in more than 80 countries and work with researchers to apply technology to real human situations.
 The Office of Global Health Initiatives is partnering with ReSound to provide hearing aids for children in Uganda.